neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 The `ANY` operator returns `true` if the comparison returns `true` for at least one of the values in the set, and `false` otherwise.

-If the subquery returns an empty set, the result of `ANY` comparison is always `true`.
+If the subquery returns an empty set, the result of `ANY` comparison is always `false`.

 Besides the subquery, you can use any construct that returns a set of values such as an [`ARRAY`](postgresql-array).